wondermoney/faq/docs/introduction.md

 Welcome to the Wonder Money knowledge base.
 Here you will find all the information you need to get started with Wonder Money.

-:::tip
+:::info

 These docs are a work in progress.
-If you can't find the answer you're looking for here, use the in-app feedback system (via "Help" at the bottom right corner) or reach out to us directly at support@wonder.money.
+If you can't find the answer you're looking for here, use the in-app feedback system (chat icon at the bottom right corner) or reach out to us directly at support@wonder.money.

 :::